kimyoungjin-dev/movie-app-hooks/README.md

-# movie-app-hooks
+# Create a hooks version movie app

-Create a movie app site that was made in class type
+Let’s leave the class type we made last time and make it hooks this time.